 A cat cough sounds different compared to other species and if you have a cat with a known cough, you know what we mean.
 After a coughing episode, retching commonly ensues, which cat owners may mistake for vomiting.

 This is most likely why people often refer to the act of coughing as "coughing up hairballs".
-If hairballs are expelled, then the cough is most likely not a cough, but rather actual vomiting or regurgitation.
+If hairballs are vomited, then the cough is most likely not a cough, but rather actual vomiting or regurgitation.
 If no hairballs are vomited, then it could be a cough.
 Clear as mud, right?!

 Conversely, gagging or choking sounds that may sound like a cough are not actually coughs.
 When having your cat evaluated by your veterinarian for suspected coughing, it is beneficial for you to capture a video to be reviewed during the appointment.
 Cats rarely cough during the veterinary visit so any additional media is helpful in recognizing cat cough.